abegong/did_you_miss_me/README.md

 * You can also add missingness to existing datasets.
 * Basic use cases work in seconds, with a single line of code; no configuration needed.
 * For advanced users, the concept of `Plans` gives you very granular control over how data is created and missingness is added.
-* Includes logic for generating missingness with MCAR, MAR, and MNAR statistical properties.
+* Includes logic for generating missingness with MCAR, (MAR), and MNAR statistical properties.
 * (Includes utility functions to save data in several formats, including SQLite.)

 Stuff in (parentheses) is aspirational---not yet built.